 Every adult can benefit from a fully-integrated estate plan, but most people don’t understand why.
-While current federal law has at least temporarily removed the federal tax incentive for most people to do estate planning by increasing the amount that an individual can pass to the next generation without incurring federal estate tax to $5 million, compelling reasons remain for even middle-class Americans to do estate planning.
+While current federal law has at least temporarily removed the federal tax incentive to do estate planning by eliminating the “death tax,” compelling reasons remain to do estate planning.

-Second, even if you no longer have minor children, you probably want to direct how and when your remaining assets will be distributed after your death, rather than settling for the state’s best guess as to what you would have wanted if you had actually gotten around to planning your estate.
+Even if you don’t have minor children, you probably want to direct how and when your remaining assets will be distributed after your death, rather than settling for the state’s best guess as to what you would have wanted if you had actually gotten around to planning your estate.
 You probably want to do this in a manner that will minimize taxes, other expenses, and hassles on those who you wish to inherit from you.
 And, you may want to distribute your assets in a way that helps to ensure that those who you want to benefit from your assets are actually able to do so.
 Our estate lawyer in Utah helps you with this.

-Third, there is a trend toward trying to protect one’s valuable assets from the reach of one’s creditors during one’s lifetime and thereafter.
+There is a trend toward trying to protect one’s valuable assets from the reach of one’s creditors during one’s lifetime and thereafter.
 While the Fraudulent Transfers Act will likely prevent you from successfully transferring your asset to someone else to avoid having them taken by presently known creditors, a properly created Asset Protection Trust may go a long way toward protecting your assets from unknown future creditors.

-Finally, in the event you become mentally incapacitated and are either temporarily or permanently no longer able to make decisions for yourself, you want to make sure that you have properly authorized someone to take care of your financial affairs and to look after your physical needs.
-You probably also want to legally designate someone to make medical decisions on your behalf, but you my want to take so-called “end-of-life” decisions out of that person’s hands and give advance instructions to your medical providers.
+In the event you become mentally incapacitated and are either temporarily or permanently no longer able to make decisions for yourself, you want to make sure that you have properly authorized someone to take care of your financial affairs and to look after your physical needs.
+You probably also want to legally designate someone to make medical decisions on your behalf, but you may want to take so-called “end-of-life” decisions out of that person’s hands and give advance instructions to your medical providers.

 In addition, there are many issues that arise when someone close to you becomes incapacitated or dies.
 Has someone close to you gotten to the point where they need to have someone else look after them and their financial affairs?
 Do they already have a power of attorney that appoints you or someone else to act on their behalf as their “attorney-in-fact,” or does a legal guardian and/or conservator need to be appointed by a court?
-Has someone close to you died without a Will (known as dying “intestate”) or other comprehensive estate plan, such as a living trust?
+Has someone close to you died without a Will (known as dying “intestate”) or another comprehensive estate plan, such as a living trust?
 Have you been nominated to be the personal representative (executor) for someone’s estate under his or her Will, or have you been appointed as a successor trustee of a trust established by someone who is now incapacitated or deceased?
 If so, you may need legal assistance in getting yourself properly appointed by a court of appropriate jurisdiction, and/or in properly administering the estate that you have been appointed to administer.

 Whether you want to properly plan your estate, you have been appointed trustee or nominated as personal representative (executor) for someone else’s trust or estate, someone close to you has died without a Will (intestate), or you believe that someone is trying to cheat you out of an inheritance, at J.D.
 Milliner & Associates, P.C. our Utah trust, estate and probate attorneys in Salt Lake City can help.